BIOTECH 7007 - Biotechnology in Practice

 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total assessment for grading
+Modified arrangements have been made to assessments to facilitate remote learning and teaching Assessment task Type of assessment Percentage of total assessment for grading

 Outcomes being assessed / achieved Approximate Timing of Assessment Workshop